 Studies show that in 2019, around 21 million unique passwords were hacked.
 If employees use easy passwords or reuse and rotate the same ones, your business could be at risk of a breach.
 Some consequences of weak password protection include the following:

-Lack of password security puts your business, employees and customers at risk.
+Lack of password safety puts your business, employees and customers at risk.
 A breach in cybersecurity can result in staggering financial losses — victims reported losses in the range of $6.9 billion in 2021 alone.
-Adequate password security is an integral part of cybersecurity as a whole.
+Adequate password safety is an integral part of cybersecurity as a whole.

 Cybercriminals know the common design flaws in password creation and exploit them to gain access to your business information.
 Although they're always evolving their methods, some common password attacks include the following: